holysnippet/pico_eth_doc/README.md

 The biasing voltage is the most important parameter and is the only thing you can check in case of a problem.
 It should be 0.45 times the supply voltage of the Pico.

-As an indication, a measurement on one of my interface gives 1.45V (for a supply voltage of 3.25V).
+As an indication, a measurement on one of my interfaces gives 1.45V (for a supply voltage of 3.25V).

 If you find a value close to zero volts then you have (as I had) a transformer with the center point of the windings (RX & TX) connected together.
 You must populate **C3 & C4**.